alexpeterhall/quotes/quotes.md

 "The half-life of negative emotions is incredibly short.
 If you stop thinking about what made you upset." - Sam Harris "If someone succeeds in provoking you, realize that your mind is complicit in the provocation." - Epictetus "Anger is punishment that you lay upon yourself for stupidity of others."
+"I feel fairly certain that my hatred harms me more than the people whom I hate." -Max Frisch, architect, playwright, and novelist (15 May 1911-1991)
+"Every time you find yourself irritated or angry with someone, the one to look at is not that person but yourself.
+The question to ask is not, 'What's wrong with this person?' but 'What does this irritation tell me about myself?'" - Anthony de Mello

 ## Love / Goodness